First inauguration of Thomas Jefferson

 The first inauguration of Thomas Jefferson as the third president of the United States was held on Wednesday, March 4, 1801.
 The inauguration marked the commencement of the first four-year term of Thomas Jefferson as president and the only four-year term of Aaron Burr as vice president.
-Jefferson was sworn in by Supreme Court Chief Justice John Marshall.
+Jefferson was sworn in by Supreme Court Chief Justice John Marshall, marking the first time in modern history where a national government changed hands peaceably following a free election.

 Background

 Jefferson was the nation's second vice president, under President John Adams, and ran against him as a Democratic-Republican in the 1800 presidential election with campaign manager Aaron Burr.
 Back then, the person who came in first would be president and the person who came in second would be vice president.
 Burr and Jefferson tied in the Electoral College, so the choice was thrown to the House of Representatives, where Alexander Hamilton helped swing the vote in Jefferson's favor on the 36th ballot.

 Inauguration

-It was a mild day in Washington, D.C., the first time an inauguration had been held in the city, with a High Noon temperature estimated at 55 degrees Fahrenheit.
+It was a mild day in Washington, the first time an inauguration had been held in the city, with a High Noon temperature estimated at 55 degrees Fahrenheit.
 That morning an artillery company on Capitol Hill had shots fired to welcome the daybreak, and in a first for a newspaper, Jefferson gave a copy of his speech to the National Intelligencer for it to be published and available right after delivery.
 The theme of his address was reconciliation after his bitterly partisan election.